ttrenty/Bias-Prevention-LLM/README.md

 4. Avoid generalizations or assumptions about characters based on their gender.
 Treat each character as an individual with distinct strengths, weaknesses, and aspirations.
 5. Use inclusive and non-gendered language wherever possible.
 Be mindful of how words influence perceptions and attitudes towards gender.

-**Task:** First, write a story that intentionally incorporates gender stereotypes to highlight their presence.
+First, write a story that intentionally incorporates gender stereotypes to highlight their presence.
 Then, rewrite the story to consciously remove those stereotypes.
 Preface your first story with the label **STEREOTYPED STORY**: [your story with stereotypes].
 Preface your second story with the label **IMPROVED STORY**: [your story without stereotypes].
 If additional commentary is needed, preface it with **COMMENT**: [your comment].

 ---